SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	*function* must return true, if the call succeeds and the next subgoal should be processed.
 If *function* returns *false*, it fails and the next alternative will be processed by the rule engine.

+  - call?

+	Syntax: call?(function, arg1, ..., argN) or **:**function**?**(arg1, ..., argN)

+	Similar to *call*, but the last argument will be unified with the result value of the function call.
+In this case, the predicate always succeeds, even if the result value is *false*, unless the function call throws an error.
+In that case, the predicate fails and the next alternative will be processed by the rule engine.

   - produce

     Syntax: produce()